-During fiscal 2015, the Company settled a significant number of tax examinations in Germany, Mexico and the U.S., impacting fiscal years 1998 to fiscal 2012.
-The settlement of unrecognized tax benefits included cash payments for approximately \$440 million and the loss of various tax attributes.
-The reduction for tax positions of prior years is substantially related to foreign exchange rates.
-In the fourth quarter of fiscal 2015, income tax audit resolutions resulted in a net \$99 million benefit to income tax expense.
+During fiscal 2017, the Company settled a significant number of tax examinations impacting fiscal years 2006 to fiscal 2014.
+In the fourth quarter of fiscal 2017, income tax audit resolutions resulted in a net \$191 million benefit to income tax expense.

 The Company's federal income tax returns and certain non-U.S. income tax returns for various fiscal years remain under various stages of audit by the IRS and respective non-U.S. tax authorities.
 Although the outcome of tax audits is always uncertain, management believes that it has appropriate support for the positions taken on its tax returns and that its annual tax provisions included amounts sufficient to pay assessments, if any, which may be proposed by the taxing authorities.
-At September 30, 2016, the Company had recorded a liability for its best estimate of the probable loss on certain of its tax positions, the majority of which is included in other noncurrent liabilities in the consolidated statements of financial position.
+At September 30, 2017, the Company had recorded a liability for its best estimate of the probable loss on certain of its tax positions, the majority of which is included in other noncurrent liabilities in the consolidated statements of financial position.
 Nonetheless, the amounts ultimately paid, if any, upon resolution of the issues raised by the taxing authorities may differ materially from the amounts accrued for each year.